by Peter Thaleikis

 For independent small businesses, this is often done as part of an "open page".
 If you're unfamiliar with the idea behind this: It's a freely accessible web-page aimed at sharing basic information about a side-project or small business.
 Some examples are Nomadlist's open page, Kanban Mail's open page or WIP Chat's Open page.
 Previously mentioned, Buffer maintains a complete blog for transparency (linked above).

 Live streaming sessions are quite popular.
 These often contain a mix between coding and talking.
 Most people talk about their projects, development steps, and reasoning.
 This being said, there is no need to stream coding sessions only.
 You could also talk about marketing approaches, writing of emails, invite people and have chats about UX enhancements, etc. The limit is really your creativity and time.

-How to set up my computer for live stream?
+How to set up your computer for live stream

 Tech is getting easier than it was.
 There are still a few steps included in getting ready.
 When the 24hours challenge ran, Pat, Arbin, and Melanie prepared a handy setup guide for Twitch as it's a little more effort getting everything started.